killstorm103/Rebug/README.md

 it's my first plugin!

-it's made for my Minecraft server to test things like anticheats.
+it's made for my Minecraft server to test things like AntiCheats and Exploits.